 Illinois residents (not businesses) can dispose of household hazardous waste at the Household Hazardous Waste Disposal Center at 3333 Kishwaukee Street on Saturdays from 8am to 4pm and on Sunday from noon to 4pm, excluding holidays.

-Acceptable hazardous waste includes the following: aerosols, corrosives, oxidizers, solvents, oil-based and latex paints, waste oil, pesticides, batteries, fluorescent lamps, up to 4 tires (without the metal rim), and insulin disposal.
+Acceptable hazardous waste includes the following: aerosols, corrosives, oxidizers, solvents, oil-based paints, waste oil, pesticides, batteries, fluorescent lamps, up to 4 tires (without the metal rim), and insulin disposal.

 Unacceptable waste includes: radioactive waste, compressed gas, explosives and 55 gallon drums.

 Although the facility will not accept used medication, the organization called Keep Northern Illinois Beautiful holds used medication drives, along with metal, clothing and other drives, each year.
 Visit their website at www.knib.org for more information.